Fairbanks Ranch Outdoor Living & Landscape Design‑Build

 Do I need HOA approval in Fairbanks Ranch?

 Yes.
 Most exterior/landscape work requires HOA architectural review.
-We prepare compliant submittals and coordinate the review timeline.
+We prepare compliant submittals and coordinate the review timeline so it runs in parallel with County permits.

 Who issues building permits?

-For most properties here: County of San Diego Planning & Development Services (PDS).
-We handle patio covers/pergolas, retaining walls (over 3’ or with surcharge), electrical/gas permits and stormwater notes.
+For most Fairbanks Ranch properties: County of San Diego Planning & Development Services (PDS).
+We handle patio covers/pergolas, retaining walls (over 3′ or with surcharge), electrical/gas permits and stormwater notes.

 What about driveway aprons or curb outlets?